tinesoft/nxrocks/packages/nx-spring-boot/README.md

 ### Testing the project - (`test` Executor)

 ```
-nx test your-boot-app
+nx test bootapp
 ```

 ### Cleaning the project - (`clean` Executor)

 ```
-nx clean your-boot-app
+nx clean bootapp
 ```

 ### Formatting the project - (`format` Executor)

 ```

-nx run your-boot-app:format
+nx run bootapp:format

 // or simply

-nx apply-format your-boot-app
+nx apply-format bootapp

 ```

-> Note: You \*cannot\*\* use the shorter `nx format your-boot-app` syntax here, because that would conflict with the native `format` command from Nx CLI.
+> Note: You \*cannot\*\* use the shorter `nx format bootapp` syntax here, because that would conflict with the native `format` command from Nx CLI.

 ### Checking the format the project - (`check-format` Executor)

 ```
-nx check-format your-boot-app
+nx check-format bootapp
 ```

 ## Compatibility with Nx